clr/trie/README.md

 At the Ruby prompt, you can load a dictionary by creating a new Autocomplete object:

-    > autocomplete = CTrie::Autocomplete.new "./data/extended-sample.txt"
+    > autocomplete = Trie::Autocomplete.new "./data/extended-sample.txt"

 While loading, it should resemble:

     ************************************
-        NOW ENCODING C-TRIE FROM
+        NOW ENCODING TRIE FROM
      ./data/extended-sample.txt
     ************************************
     ...........

-Once done, you can now query your C-Trie for Autocomplete
+Once done, you can now query your Trie for Autocomplete
 suggestions:

     > autocomplete.suggest "ther"
     => ["there 2212", "therefore 627", "thersites 125", "therein 56", "thereof 39", "thereby 26", "thereto 17", "therewithal 9", "thereupon 8", "thereon 7", "thereabouts 4", "thereat 3", "thereunto 3", "therewith 2", "thereabout 1", "thereafter 1"]

-Since creating a C-Trie from a corpus takes time, you may want to save or load the C-Trie:
+Since creating a Trie from a corpus takes time, you may want to save or load the Trie:

     > autocomplete.dump "./data/extended-sample.robject"
-    Wrote C-Trie to: ./data/extended-sample.robject
+    Wrote Trie to: ./data/extended-sample.robject
     => nil

-Then you can load that C-Trie later for Autocompleting fun:
+Then you can load that Trie later for Autocompleting fun:

-    > autocomplete = CTrie::Autocomplete.new
+    > autocomplete = Trie::Autocomplete.new
     > autocomplete.load "./data/extended-sample.robject"

 ## Algorithm